 But the Bengali food is perhaps the most exciting part of it all.
 Consider trying the coveted kathi roll, as recommended by Audley Travel.
 The dish is as simple as roasted and skewered meat wrapped in a baked paratha – an Indian flatbread.
 It’s the extras you can have with it that truly make it special – the paneer, the chilli, the egg and/or the potatoes.
 It’s street food at its finest, and Kolkata does it best.

 Sure, sushi isn’t exactly hard to find across the world.
 More and more restaurants have popped up internationally, offering their versions of the raw fish dishes – but nowhere does it better than its birthplace.
 Tokyo is unbeaten in serving up the best of the lot, and each and every restaurant here in the Japan capital has their own unique way of dishing it up.

 The Culture Trip highlights Tsugu Sushimasa, a restaurant in Tokyo’s Shinjuku ward.
-It’s here you’ll be able to taste sushi with rice that is marinated in vinegar that dates back to the Edo period, as well as some grilled fish dishes.
+It’s here you’ll be able to taste sushi that is marinated in vinegar dating back to the Edo period.
 And then there’s the famed Uobei restaurant in the Shibuya district, a sterile-looking, white establishment that shoots orders through a spaceship-like chute to where you’re sitting (watch how it works here).
 It’s a combination of Tokyo’s wondrous technology and rich food that cannot be missed.

 Bangkok’s street food